RealTrippR/finch_bootloader_ii/README.md

 ---------------------------------------------------------
-    The names of any bootable partitions (that is, a partition which does not have a status byte of 0) must be etched into a the B section at an offset of 448 bytes from the start of the 2nd sector on the disk (the B section.)
+    The names of any bootable partitions (that is, a partition which does not have a status byte of 0) must be etched into the B section at an offset of 448 bytes from the start of the 2nd sector on the disk (the B section.)
 The names are to be organized at a stride of 11 bytes, formatted as null terminated ASCII strings.
 String length